-This is the second in a series of Sunday posts about Kazimierz Dabrowski’s Theory of Positive Disintegration, using as a starting point the recently released edition of his 1967 book, Personality-Shaping through Positive Disintegration, available in paperback and ebook.
-All quotations from Dabrowski in this post are from this 2015 paperback edition.
+This is the second in a series of Sunday posts about Kazimierz Dabrowski’s Theory of Positive Disintegration, using as a starting point his 1967 book, Personality-Shaping through Positive Disintegration.

 Dabrowski’s work may have greater significance now than ever.
 This past week, two Princeton economists, Anne Case and Angus Deaton, published the results of their analysis of data from the CDC and national surveys showing a trend of both increasing mortality and increasing morbidity (disease, disability, poor health) in US whites ages 45–54.
 These are just a few of their findings and discussions (read the full report):

 - “After 1998, other rich countries’ mortality rates continued to decline by 2% a year.
 In contrast, US white non-Hispanic mortality rose by half a percent a year.
 No other rich country saw a similar turnaround.”

 - “This turnaround, as of 2014, is specific to midlife.”